Venice Public Transport: A Guide to Getting Around

 The gondolas are probably one of the most distinctive symbols of Venice.
 Few people think of traveling to Venice without including a gondola ride in their itinerary.

 For this reason, it is the most touristy and the most expensive transportation in the city.
-A gondola ride includes enjoying the best views of Venice from the water, strolling along its main monuments, buildings, and small picturesque canals.
+A gondola ride includes enjoying the best views of Venice from the water.
+Where else can you float past famous monuments and buildings on small picturesque canals?

-You can usually book a gondola ride for 30 minutes or an hour, and they’ll take you around.
-Bear in mind that, due to how touristic it is, you should definitely be clear about the price before the ride.
+You can usually book a gondola ride for 30 minutes or an hour and they will take you around the city.
+However, bear in mind that you should definitely be clear about the price before the ride.

 Finding the gondolas is not very difficult, as they are all over the city.
 However, if you want to book a ride in advance and combine it with other attractions, we suggest the tour of Venice in a Day with St. Mark’s Basilica, Doge’s Palace, & Gondola Ride.